jeremybarbet/react-native-modalize/docs/EXAMPLES.md

 React Native team will soon remove from the core a lot of components, including the `Modal`.
 This is why it's not recommended to use [withReactModal](/PROPSMETHODS?id=withreactmodal) props.

-This is why most of the major navigators implemented theirs owns ways to handle the modal/overlay behavior.
-Both `react-native-navigation` and `react-navigation` examples are made using a bottom tab bar since it's a very common design pattern and show you how to use `Modalize` according to their documentation.
+This is why most of the major navigators implemented theirs owns ways to handle the modal/overlay behavior. `react-native-navigation` uses the `showOverlay` method and `react-navigation` is just imported on the screen you want to display the modal.

 See below for an explanation of each navigators.
 Run first in the root folder: